Mercedes-Benz GLA Review 2023 | Top Gear

 Advertisement - Page continues below

-It is not a bad looking car, and Mercedes has at least mended the proportions.
-The new car is ten centimetres taller and a fraction shorter than the oddly-shaped old one, aligning it more closely with rivals like the Audi Q3, BMW X1/X2 and Volvo XC40.
+Mercedes has at least mended the proportions compared to the previous generation.
+It’s 10 centimetres taller and a fraction shorter, aligning it more closely with rivals like the Audi Q3, BMW X1 and Volvo XC40.
 Now it looks more like a little SUV, rather than the jumped-up hatchback it nevertheless remains underneath, and has more space inside for people and things.

 But it is a bit bland, don’t you think?
 A bit on the nose.
-Not half as interesting a design as the seven-seat GLB – one of the many cars it shares a platform with – even with the chrome brightwork and big alloys of the pricy yet popular AMG Line model.
-After spending a couple of hours behind the wheel of the car pictured, I was forced to pull over so I could remind myself what it looked like from the outside.
+Not half as interesting a design as the seven-seat GLB – one of the many cars it shares a platform with – even with the chrome brightwork and big alloys of the pricey yet popular AMG Line model.

 Advertisement - Page continues below